Soft-prompt Tuning for Large Language Models to Evaluate Bias: Introduction

 \section{Introduction}

-Despite immense popularity, fine-tuned language models \cite{liu2020survey,han2021pre,wang2022pre} have the drawback of requiring large amounts of labelled data as well as separate training and storage for each downstream task \cite{liu2020survey,han2021pre,wang2022pre}.
-Language model prompting relieves the need for sizeable collections of labelled data, but the task of designing prompts to induce optimal performance for a given downstream application is challenging \cite{liu2021gpt,petroni2019language}.
+Despite widespread and successful utilization, fine-tuned language models (LMs) have several drawbacks.
+These include requiring significant compute resources for training, large quantities of labelled data, and separate training and storage for each downstream task \cite{han2021pre,wang2022pre}.
+Language model prompting addresses some of these downsides, but the task of designing prompts to induce optimal performance for a given downstream application is challenging \cite{liu2021gpt,Petroni1}.
 Significant progress has been made in automatic prompt engineering methods.
-One such method for automatic prompt optimization is soft-prompt tuning \cite{Lester1}, a parameter-efficient tuning method that trains a small set of prompt token embeddings to be provided along with the standard natural language input to the language model.
-Soft-prompt tuning has been used to induce high performance for several LLMs on various downstream tasks such as question answering, text summarization and text classification \cite{Schick1, Jiang1}.
-On the other hand, bias has gained substantial attention from the research community recently \cite{mehrabi2021survey, kalantari2021Underdiagnosis}.
-As the NLP model applications continue to expand rapidly, developing comprehensive analytical frameworks to measure the learned or inherited social biases of such models is imperative.
+One such method for automatic prompt optimization is soft-prompt tuning, a parameter-efficient fine-tuning (PEFT) method that trains a small set of prompt-token embeddings to be provided along with the standard natural language input.
+For various LLMs, soft-prompt tuning has been shown to match, or nearly match, fine-tuning performance for various tasks such as classification, summarization, and question-answering \cite{Lester1, liu-etal-2022-p}.

+On the other hand, the existence of potentially harmful biases exhibited by popular LMs is well-documented \cite{Dixon1, Suresh1, Bender1, Marjonvic1} and quite common.
+Bias quantification has gained substantial attention from the research community recently \cite{mehrabi2021survey, kalantari2021Underdiagnosis}.
+As LLM applications continue to rapidly expand, developing comprehensive analytical frameworks to measure the learned or inherited social biases of such models is imperative.